Our Read North East campaign launched its new Redcar Early Years Partnership today with a storytelling event for children.

 Early Words Together trains early years staff and volunteers to work with parents and children aged three to five, building parents’ confidence so that they can support their children’s communication, language and literacy skills at home.
 Research shows that parents and the home learning environment (HLE) play a crucial role in tackling the early word gap between disadvantaged pupils and their peers, supporting early literacy skills and helping children to fulfil their potential.

 The campaign launched today with a storytelling event for selected early years settings, staff and parents.
-Children will be treated to storytelling sessions and each child will take home a free book.
+Children were treated to storytelling sessions and each child took home a free book.

 Read North East is a creative campaign from the North East Literacy Forum, led by the National Literacy Trust and supported by Penguin Random House UK, the Education Endowment Foundation and Greggs PLC.
 Established in 2017, the campaign’s key focus is encouraging parents of early years children to change their literacy behaviours.